laminas-api-tools/api-tools-api-problem/docs/basics/example.rst

         public function fetchAll();
     }

 Next, I'll create a resource listener.
-This example assumes you are using Zend Framework 2.2.0 or above, which includes the ``AbstractListenerAggregate``; if you are using a previous version, you will need to manually implement the ``ListenerAggregateInterface`` and its ``detach()`` method.
+This example assumes you are using Laminas Framework 2.2.0 or above, which includes the ``AbstractListenerAggregate``; if you are using a previous version, you will need to manually implement the ``ListenerAggregateInterface`` and its ``detach()`` method.